-PROXY STA TEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [] Conf [X] Defi [] Defi iminary Proxy Statement idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials citing Material Under Rule 14a-12 LOEWS CORPORATION (Name of Registrant as Specified in its Charter) Payment o f Filing Fee (Check the appropriate box): [X] No f ee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. ' , Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: (3) (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials.
-0-11 prev k box if any part of the fee is offset as provided by Exchange Act Rule (a)(2) and identify the filing for which the offsetting fee was paid iously.
-Identify the previous filing by registration statement number, he Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: Preliminary Proxy Statement [X] Confidential, for Use of the Commission Only (as permitted by [] Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials 1 [] Soliciting Material Under Rule 14a-12 LOEWS CORPORATION -----(Name of Registrant as Specified In Its Charter) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule Γ 1 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: